chuck657/sports-arbitrage-with-embeddings/README.md

 - First scrapes JSON data from Sportsbet and PointsBet APIs, extracting betting lines and rates from both sources
 - Converts market names into sentence embeddings using 'sentence-transfomers'
 - Matches semantically similar markets using cosine similarity
-- Detects arbitrate opportunities using implied probability formula < 1
+- Detects arbitrage opportunities using implied probability formula < 1
 - (Optional) utilises Google's embedding API to more accurately match pairs (However API is't free for this amount of use)

 ## ⚙️ How it works ⚙️